-Real estate M&A purchase agreements are substantially similar to purchase agreements for other business combinations.
-However, real estate M&A agreements often include additional property-specific

-R&Ws, including with respect to the status of the target's ownership rights to the real property, tax status, existing liens on real properties, existing leases and insurance affecting the real property.
-These R&Ws force the target to disclose diligence materials prior to signing.
+Real estate merger and acquisition (M&A) purchase agreements are substantially similar to purchase agreements for other business combinations.
+However, real estate M&A agreements often include additional property-specific R&Ws, including concerning the status of the target's ownership rights to the real property, tax status, existing liens on real properties, existing leases and insurance affecting the real property.
+These R&Ws force the target to disclose diligence materials before signing.
 Qualifications to these representations are based upon the target's knowledge and the level of materiality necessary to cause a breach of the agreement are common.